-17. the term "Judge" refers to the judges who compose the Court for each case;
+17. the term "Judge" refers to the Judges who compose the Court in each case;

-18. the expression "Titular Judge" refers to any judge elected pursuant to Articles 53 and 54 of the Convention;
+18. the expression "Titular Judge" refers to any Judge selected pursuant to Articles 53 and 54 of the Convention;

-19. the expression "Interim Judge" refers to any judge appointed pursuant to Articles 6(3) and 19(4) of the Statute;
+19. the expression "Interim Judge" refers to any Judge appointed pursuant to Articles 6(3) and 19(4) of the Statute;

-20. the expression "Judge ad hoc" refers to any judge appointed pursuant to Article 55 of the Convention;
+20. the expression "Judge ad hoc" refers to any Judge appointed pursuant to Article 55 of the Convention;